Tommyphung1/Predicting-Patient-Vaccine-Status/README.md

-# Phase 3 Project
+# Predicting Patient Vaccine Status using Random Forest
 **Client:** Providence (Most medical centers) <br>
 **Authors:** Tommy Phung

 ## Overview
 According to the [CDC](https://www.cdc.gov/flu/prevent/vaxsupply.htm#:~:text=Flu%20vaccine%20is%20produced%20by,for%20the%202022%2D2023%20season.), there is a projected supply of over 170 million influenza vaccines throughout the United States.

 Many hospitals do not keep track of the number of vaccines they waste.
 History shows that vaccines are unused as well.
-An estimated 71 million H1N1 flu vaccines were unused, and an estimated 1.1 billion Covid Vaccines went to waste due to expired vaccines and supply chain issues.** <br>
+An estimated 71 million H1N1 flu vaccines were unused, and an estimated 1.1 billion COVID-19 vaccines went to waste due to expired vaccines and supply chain issues.** <br>

 With the growing doubts about vaccine effectiveness, patients have been questioning whether to take the Covid-19 vaccine.
 We used the National 2009 H1N1 Flu Survey provided by [United States National Center for Health Statistics](https://www.cdc.gov/nchs/index.htm) for our dataset.
 We will be modeling to see if we can predict whether an individual has taken the Seasonal Vaccine based on several different features from their responses in the survey.
 Using the model, a medical center can have a rough idea of the number of vaccines needed.